Madisonville, Kentucky

-Madisonville is a home rule-class city in and the county seat of Hopkins County, Kentucky, United States, located along Interstate 69 in the state's Western Coal Fields region.
-The population was 19,591 at the 2010 census.
+Madisonville is a city in and the county seat of Hopkins County, Kentucky, United States, located along Interstate 69 in the state's Western Coal Fields region.
+As of the 2020 census, Madisonville had a population of 19,542.
 Madisonville is a commercial center of the region and is home to Madisonville Community College.

 History

 Madisonville was founded in 1807 and named for then-Secretary of State James Madison.
 It was named the seat of Hopkins County in 1808 and formally incorporated in 1810.

 Hopkins County and Madisonville were divided by the Civil War.
 Union supporters joined a regiment recruited locally by James Shackleford; Al Fowler recruited Confederate troops.
 The courthouse in Madisonville was burned by Confederates led by Gen. Hylan B. Lyon on December 17, 1864, as they passed through western Kentucky.
 While Kentucky remained mostly in the Union, half the state had seceded at the Russellville Convention and was controlled by the Confederacy early in the war before being conquered by the Union.

 Farming was the major occupation in Hopkins County for most of the 1800s, with tobacco the leading crop.
 Around 1837 an outcropping of coal was discovered, and the first coal mine in the county opened in 1869.
 Mining did not become a major industry until the Louisville & Nashville Railroad pushed its line southward from Henderson through Madisonville and toward Nashville in 1870.

 Madisonville was home to schools for African Americans including Atkinson Literary and Industrial College.

 From 1892 to 1912 The Hustler, originally The Madisonville Hustler, was a newspaper serving Madisonville.

 By the early 1900s, Madisonville was a rail hub, coal mining center, and had a large tobacco market.
 This continued until the 1960s when manufacturing and service industries came to the area.